-Although I have one of those tools, I often find myself using a toothpick instead.
+Although I have one of those tools, I often find myself using a wooden skewer or toothpick stuck in the top of each ball instead.
 It makes a hole in the top of the buckeye, but you can easily use your fingertip to cover over that hole.
 Buckeye candies shouldn’t have holes…although in my laziness I’ve often left the hole.
 The candies tastes just as good with or without it.

-Another way to keep excess chocolate from pooling under the buckeye ball is to dab the bottom on a sheet of wax paper before transferring it to clean wax paper to set completely.
-Much of the excess chocolate will pool on the wax paper when you dab it there, keeping the bottom of the buckeyes cleaner.
+Another way to keep excess chocolate from pooling under the buckeye ball is to dab the bottom on a sheet of wax or parchment paper before transferring it to clean paper to set completely.
+Much of the excess chocolate will pool on the paper when you dab it there, keeping the bottom of the buckeyes cleaner.

 The last step before storing or giving the buckeye candies away are to use your fingertip to smooth over any holes in the top.
 Allow the candies to set completely before packaging them so they don’t stick together.